-1) Single Arm Chin-Ups
+1. Single Arm Chin-Ups

 In fact, if you think you can do these, video yourself and post it in the comments section of the article.
 I want to personally congratulate you!

-2) Reverse Push-Ups
+2. Reverse Push-Ups

 To perform a reverse push-up you start by laying on the ground with your knees comfortably bent.
-Next you place your hands on the floor by your head with your fingers facing towards your body (like you were starting a back flip).
+Next, you place your hands on the floor by your head with your fingers facing towards your body (like you were starting a back flip).

 Back to the spiel.
 If you can comfortably place your hands in this position, the next step is to push your body up into an arc so that only your hands and feet are touching the ground.

-3) Ring Curls
+3. Ring Curls

-Obviously to do ring curls you will need gymnastics rings or a TRX Trainer system.
+To do ring curls you will need gymnastics rings or a TRX Trainer system.

-With your arms at or slightly above your head, curl your body up using your biceps to where you are nearly in a standing position and repeat the process for your desired amount of repetitions.
+With your arms slightly above your head, curl your body up using your biceps to where you are nearly in a standing position and repeat the process for your desired amount of repetitions.